 Diplomates who have remained in good standing and have completely retired from compensated teaching and/or the practice of endodontics, or reached the age of 70, are eligible for retired status upon application to the Board.
-Retired Diplomate status shall become effective on January 1 of the year after retirement or reaching age 70 and acceptance by the Directors of the Board.
+Retired Diplomate status shall become effective upon approved after retirement or reaching age 70.